-Pat Cunningham is in his 19th season as Trinity’s head men’s basketball coach.
+Pat Cunningham will be in his 21st season as Trinity’s head men’s basketball coach when the 2019-20 campaign gets under way.
 He also serves as the Associate Director of Athletics for Compliance.

-During Coach Cunningham’s tenure at Trinity, the Tigers have produced an All-American, one SCAC Player of the Year, two SCAC Defensive Players of the Year, and a SCAC Newcomer of the Year.
-A total of 25 Tiger players have earned All-SCAC recognition on numerous occasions in Coach Cunningham’s time at the helm.
+During Coach Cunningham’s tenure at Trinity, the Tigers have produced an All-American, one SCAC Player of the Year, three SCAC Defensive Players of the Year, and a SCAC Newcomer of the Year.
+Danny Rivara was elected the 2017-18 SCAC Co-Defensive Player of the Year and was the Newcomer of the Year the previous season.
+A total of 29 Tiger players have earned All-SCAC recognition in Coach Cunningham’s time at the helm, including three honorees following the 2018-19 season.

 Coach Cunningham received a high accolade from the National Association of Basketball Coaches (NABC) Board of Directors in 2011.
 He was honored at the NCAA Division I Men’s Final Four in Houston, Texas, as a Guardian of the Game by the NABC.
 Coach Cunningham was the recipient of the Advocacy Award, which recognizes leadership and guidance on issues affecting the basketball community.